igvteam/spacewalk/README.md

 ## Supported Browsers

-SpaceWalk require a modern web browser with support for Javascript ECMAScript 2015.
+Spacewalk require a modern web browser with support for Javascript ECMAScript 2015.

 ## Installation
 * Clone this repository.